JensJoschi/variability_timing/methods.md

 ### 2.4 Sensitivity of climate predictions to temperature threshold
 Arthropod thermal requirements vary among species, and our use of a 10°C temperature threshold was an arbitrary decision.
 It resulted in a global median winter onset around Oct 11, which is within the range of commonly reported phenological windows and threshold values (Halkett et al. 2004; Waldock et al. 2013).
 We systematically varied the temperature threshold between 5 and 15°C, and the number of days below this threshold between 1 and 10 days.
 ## 3. Empirical data

 ### 3.1 Eligibility criteria
 In our literature search for diapause reaction norms we concentrated on studies that measure photoperiodic response curves (PRCs) of invertebrates.
 We excluded marine and intertidal organisms, because corresponding climate estimates were only available for terrestrial systems.
 Invertebrates with a larval stage in shallow water (e.g. mosquitoes) were nevertheless included.
 Studies with estimates for less than 3 populations (samples) were excluded, because in these cases the variance would be absorbed by the random term “study”, which was included in the analysis.
+We also excluded all studies that measured diapause at less than four photoperiods.
+To maximize sample sizes, we did not restrict our analysis to any geographic location or publication language.

+### 3.2 Search strategy

+A full description of the search strategy can be found in Supplementary material S1.
+In short, we conducted two independent literature searches in the Web of Science core collection: First (26.11.2018) we limited the search terms to:
+TS = ((photoperiodic AND (geogr* OR range)) OR (photoperiod* AND latitud*) OR (photoperiod* AND longitud*))

+Secondly (28.11.2018), we used a wider range of search terms,

+TS = (("day length" OR photoperiod* OR diapaus* OR hibern* OR dorman*) AND (geogr* OR "range" OR latitud* OR longitud* OR cline$ OR clinal))

+but filtered the output by arthropod-related terminology.
+We found 1683 references in the first search, of which we judged 278 potentially relevant, and 57 met all inclusion criteria.
+In the second search we found further 2362 references, with 355 potentially relevant and 13 eligible articles.
+We did a forward-citation search on these 70 eligible articles on 4.12.2018 and found 790 new references, which included 117 potential and 4 eligible articles.
+A second forward-citation search on these four articles on 5.12.2018 brought 118 new articles, but none were relevant.
+Altogether there were 74 useful references (646 populations).

+### 3.3 Inclusion criteria
+10 articles (110 populations) were not accompanied by raw data, tables or figures that allowed further analysis, and the authors were deceased, did no longer have the raw data or did not respond to our emails.
+These articles were hence excluded from analysis.
+From the remaining studies we only selected those populations with at least 2 estimates on the sloped part of the population’s PRC and two further estimates to define upper and lower limits, because otherwise the dose-response curve analysis would not allow for a meaningful slope estimate.
+Some PRCs were incomplete but nevertheless eligible for analysis, because the upper and lower limits of diapause could be interpolated from the remaining populations of a study (see below).
+We only included studies with at least 3 remaining populations.
+This procedure left 35 studies with 225 populations.

+#---
+## 3. Empirical data  (old)

+### 3.1 Eligibility criteria  (old)
+In our literature search for diapause reaction norms we concentrated on studies that measure photoperiodic response curves (PRCs) of invertebrates.
+We excluded marine and intertidal organisms, because corresponding climate estimates were only available for terrestrial systems.
+Invertebrates with a larval stage in shallow water (e.g. mosquitoes) were nevertheless included.
+Studies with estimates for less than 3 populations (samples) were excluded, because in these cases the variance would be absorbed by the random term “study”, which was included in the analysis.
 We also excluded all studies that measured diapause at less than three photoperiods.
 To maximize sample sizes, we did not restrict our analysis to any geographic location or publication language.

-### 3.2 Search strategy
+### 3.2 Search strategy  (old)

 A full description of the search strategy can be found in Supplementary material S1.
 In short, we conducted two independent literature searches in the Web of Science core collection: First (19.02.2018) we limited the search terms to:
 TS = ((photoperiodic AND (geogr* OR range)) OR (photoperiod* AND latitud*) OR (photoperiod* AND longitud*))